Bear’s Adjustable Bed is a great option for those looking for an adjustable bed but wouldn’t mind some additional features.

 - Final sale and non-refundable

 - People who aren’t into DIY.
-The adjustable bed comes with White Glove Delivery service, which means people will come into your home and set up the bed in the room that you like it.
-They’ll also take away the packaging but won’t take away an old mattress or bed frame. *You will need to assemble the headboard brackets yourself.
+The adjustable bed comes with White Glove Delivery service, which means people will come into the home and set up the bed in the room that people like it.
+They’ll also take away the packaging but won’t take away an old mattress or bed frame. *People will need to assemble the headboard brackets themselves.

 - People who like extra features.
-In addition to being adjustable, the bed comes with nice features like massage options, USB ports to charge your smartphone or device, adjustable legs so you can change up the height and the remote features three programmable positions.
+In addition to being adjustable, the bed comes with nice features like massage options, USB ports to charge a smartphone or device, adjustable legs so people can change up the height and the remote features three programmable positions.

 - People who value quiet.
-While the bed is motorized so you can raise and lower the head/foot of the bed, it is actually very quiet.
-The massage (which feels like a vibration more than anything) is also very quiet underneath your mattress.
+While the bed is motorized so people can raise and lower the head/foot of the bed, it is actually very quiet.
+The massage (which feels like a vibration more than anything) is also very quiet underneath the mattress.

 Who Might Not Like The Bear Adjustable Base?